andresemedan/Tic-Tac-Toe/README.md

-# Simple Tic Tac Toe Project
+# Tic Tac Toe Project
-I built a simple tic tac toe project to work on css stying, using CSS- Grid, and especially JavaScript.
+I built a simple tic tac toe project to work on css styling, using CSS- Grid, and especially JavaScript.

 *You can try it on GitHub Pages!*